In The Beginning…

-In 1984, three partners, Sam Pollitt, Dyche Gregory and myself, opened the doors to a small, custom-built vault in the lower level of an office building just down Shelbyville Road.
-We catered to the emerging data processing market by storing backup computer tapes as a hedge against disaster.
-The next year, one of our 25 customers asked us to store some boxes of paper records in space outside the vault, and thus we delved into the business of storing and managing inactive and semi-active business records.
+During the summer of 1984, three partners (Sam Pollitt, Dyche Gregory, and Dick Gladden) opened the doors to a small, custom-built vault in the lower level of an office building on Shelbyville Road.
+At this time we were primarily catering to the emerging data processing market by storing backup computer tapes in case of natural or man made disasters.
+During the next year, however, one of our original 25 customers asked us to store some boxes of information in the space outside the vault; and from there we delved into the business of storing and managing paper business records.

-By 2001, while data miniaturization had given us breathing room in the vault, our records center shelves were brimming with boxes.
-Also, we had 25 people squeezed into office space designed for 10.
-(We were most definitely a close knit group, figuratively and literally!).
-In response to this growth we invested nearly $1.5 million in a 25000 square foot custom designed building addition to house some 400,000 cartons of records, and (our patient employee’s will attest to) also more than doubled our office space.
-The building expansion allowed us to expand our employee roster as well, to our current number of thirty, and I am grateful to say that sales have increased exponentially, as well.
-Our Customers today number over 700.
+By 2001, data miniaturization had given us breathing room in the vault but our records center shelves were brimming with boxes.
+In addition to that, we had 25 employees squeezed into an office space originally designed for 10 (definitely a close knit group!).
+Our response to this growth was to invest nearly $1.5 million into a 25,000 ft² custom designed building addition that could house over 400,000 cartons of records and also more than double our office space.
+The building expansion allowed us to expand our employee roster to support our growing business, and as of today remains around a steady thirty working inside and outside the facility.

 The Future of Records Storage

-We are always on the cusp of what the future of records storage will bring.
-Though we are regaled with the concept of an imminent paperless office, the industry sees the next 20-25 years as a period of growth in paper records storage.
-Technology is allowing customer access to the database of their records via Internet connection, which enhances the ability to manage huge quantities of corporate files with just a point & click.
-Additionally, we are eagerly eying the development of electronic vaulting (the process of transmitting data to a backup site electronically rather than copying files or other media to a tape), and see it as an adjunct to storage of backup media in a bricks & mortar vault.
+Our society is always on the cusp of what the future will bring.
+Though we are enthralled with the potential of the paperless office, our industry projections continue to see the next 20-25 years as a period of growth in paper records storage.
+Technology is allowing clients faster access to databases of their records via internet connections, enhancing the ability to manage huge quantities of files with just a click of the mouse.
+Additionally, we are eagerly following the evolution of cloud storage in all it’s forms, and continue to see it as an asset to combine with hard copy storage of backup media in our bricks & mortar vault.

-Bottom Line: The Heart of This Company is With The People….
+The Heart of The Company Is With The People

 — Richard (Dick) Gladden